KTH-RPL/rpl_kobuki/README.md

 Why we need this?

 1. kobuki is produced at 2015 which is really far away, this repo will only provide the thing you can run the kobuki robot [maunal control using keyboard or remote control].
-2. This is for us to collected our own dataset **mainly indoor**, or tested our algorith in a **real robot**.
+2. This is for us to collected our own dataset **mainly indoor**, or tested our algorithm in a **real robot**.

 Test System: Ubuntu 20.04 noetic

-Test Day: 2023/03/08 20:21
+Test Day: 2023/03/09 17:53

 Author: Kin ZHANG (https://kin-zhang.github.io/)